 CEX.IO does have a wallet, details can be found here.
 They do also have a mobile app which is available on the App Store and Google Play.

-At the time of writing, CEX.IO has not been hacked.
+Until the time of writing, CEX.IO has not been hacked or fallen victim to any cyber attack.

 Complaints can be sent to [email protected].
 Their correspondence address is 33 St. James’s Square, London, SW1Y 4JS, United Kingdom, and support phone is +44 20 3966 1272.